Skip to content

 Details of Portugal

-This year again, as in 2017 before, I had the chance to visit one of the most picturesque countries in Europe and also my former home – Portugal.
-Most of the pictures I wanted to share with you from these particular two trips I did so already, you will find them here, here or here.
-However I did not share them all.
-There are some shots I didn’t yet put on the website.
-I combined them into the series below titled “Details of Portugal”.
+This year, again, as in 2017, I had the chance to visit one of the most picturesque European countries and my former home – Portugal.
+Most of the pictures I wanted to share with you from these two trips I did already; you will find them here, here, or here.
+However, I did not share them all.
+There are some shots I haven’t yet put on the website.
+I combined them into the series below titled “Details of Portugal.”

 test